 “I thank you for the offer, Mr. Darcy, but no. Perhaps… perhaps some other time.”
 She turned back to Mr. Bingley, who wore a somewhat relieved smile.

 Mr. Bingley quickly stood up and extended his arm.
 “Come, Miss Bennet.
-I shall show you the library, before Darcy talks you into playing against him.”
+I shall show you the library before Darcy tries to talk you into playing a game of chess against him.”

 “I think I shall join you,” Miss Bingley said.
 “I am in need of something to read, as well.”